-Protecting the Rights of Parents in Child Support Cases in Hilton Head
+Protecting the Rights of Parents in Child Support Cases in Hilton Head and Bluffton

 When two parents get divorced or are unmarried, it will be necessary to resolve the issue of child support.
 In many situations, one parent will be required to make regular payments to the other parent to fulfill their parental responsibilities.
 South Carolina law sets out a specific formula for child support calculations, though this does not mean the issue is always easily resolved.
 It is essential to have an experienced child support lawyer in Hilton Head representing your interests, so please call the Law Offices of David Parker Geis, LLC, to discuss your case today.